dbmdz/mirador-downloaddialog/README.md

 - `dialogOpen`: If the share dialog is open.
 Boolean, defaults to `false`.
 - `enabled`: If the plugin is enabled.
 Boolean, defaults to `true`.
-- `maxWidth`: A maxium width in pixels.
+- `maxWidth`: A maximum width in pixels.
 If set, links to images larger than this will not be shown.
 Integer, defaults to `null`.
 - `includeRenderings`: If the plugin shows links found in the renderings section of the manifest.
 Boolean, defaults to `false`.

 ## Extending